CWU-VKD-LAB/DATASETS/README.md

 # DATASETS

-To stop duplicating datasets across projects this DATASETS projects will be a repository to house all project datasets including data information.
+To stop duplicating datasets across projects this DATASETS projects will be a repository to house all project datasets including data information as seen in the table below.

 | Dataset Name | Classes | Attributes | Total Cases | Distribution |
 |--------------|---------|------------|-------------|--------------|